joelzamboni/joelzamboni.com/content/posts/when-the-law-doesnt-matter.md

 I didn't just wait for Virginia to act.
 I filed a complaint with Attorney General Miyares' office documenting the violations in my agreement.
 I have his office's response letter.
 They declined to pursue the matter.

 Let that sink in.
-A citizen brings documented violations of Virginia law directly to the Attorney General - violations visible in the contract itself, violations of a law his office is supposed to enforce - and nothing.
+A Virginia business owner brings documented violations of Virginia law directly to the Attorney General - violations visible in the contract itself, violations of a law his office is supposed to enforce - and nothing.
 No investigation.
 No action.
 Not even a referral.

 New York's Letitia James didn't wait for perfect cases.
 She investigated an industry, found systematic violations, and extracted a billion dollars for small businesses.
 Jason Miyares received a complaint with the violations spelled out and did nothing.